babel/babel/packages/babel-plugin-transform-es2015-modules-commonjs/README.md

 changing how exports are generated.
 This would allow the generation of code that may still be compatible with engines that do not support getters.

-Note that the require helpers do use `Object.keys` and `Object.defineProperty`, so ES5 polyfills may still be required.
-When running on an old engine that does not support `Object.defineProperty`, a polyfill to fake it like `es5-sham` is still required.
+Note that the require helpers do use `Object.getOwnPropertyDescriptor` and `Object.defineProperty`, so ES5 polyfills may still be required.
+When running on an old engine that does not support `Object.defineProperty`, a polyfill to fake it like `es5-sham` is required.

 This option is **ignored** if `spec` is enabled.
 Enabling `spec` implies that this option is also enabled.